dpnp.fmin

 dpnp.minimum

-Element-wise minimum of array elements, propagates NaNs.
+Element-wise minimum of two arrays, propagates NaNs.

 dpnp.min